TNT-Boom/LuckDog/README.md

 # LuckDog
-learn some algorithm and java grammera
+learn some algorithm and java grammer